| "For the Son of Man did not come

 - Pastoral Council - Advisory

-Committee whose role it is to to serves the Pastor, parishioners
+Committee whose role is to serve the Pastor, parishioners

 and community on the Mission of the parish.